aoifesmith/brandAmi/README.md

 ## Differences to Design
 All features listed in the Structure Plane were implemented as per design.
-A custom 404 page was added to the website that contains an link to allow the user to direct back to the home page if they try to access a page that is not available.
+A custom 404 page was added to the website that contains a link to allow the user to direct back to the home page if they try to access a page that is not available.

 # Features
 ## **Existing Features**